Locally analytic vectors and $\mathbf{Z}_p$-extensions: Introduction

 \begin{theo} If $K_\infty/K$ is a $\Zp$-extension, then there exists an overconvergent lift of the field of norms of $K_\infty/K$ if and only if there exists a nontrivial locally analytic vector in $\At_K^{\dagger}$. \end{theo}

-Moreover, we also obtain a description of the rings $(\Bt_K^I)^{\la}$ which matches the specialization to the cyclotomic setting of theorem 4.4 of \cite{Ber14MultiLa}, under some additional assumption (which holds for example when $K/\Qp$ is unramified).

-Of course, if one believes in Kedlaya's conjecture, then the first situation in theorem \ref{main theo struc} above should never arise.
-In the anticyclotomic setting, we prove that if we are in the second case of the theorem, then we can construct an element of the field of fractions of Robba ring which is invariant under a substitution map, thus contradicting a conjecture of Berger \cite{berger2022substitution}.
-In particular, this proves the following:
+Of course, if one believes in Kedlaya's conjecture, then the first situation in theorem \ref{main theo struc} above should never arise (otherwise the $(\phi,\Gamma)$-modules theory it defines is too small to encode all the $p$-adic representations of $\G_K$) and we prove that indeed the conjecture implies the existence of nontrivial locally analytic vectors.